-This article shows you how you can integrate ShiftLeft CORE's NG SAST into your AWS CodeBuild workflow to provide automated code analysis.
+This article shows you how to integrate ShiftLeft CORE's NG SAST into your AWS CodeBuild workflow to provide automated code analysis.

 You must have an Amazon Web Services account to proceed.
-Amazon, during the registration process, will ask you to provide your billing information in case you exceed the Free Tier Usage Limits.
+During the registration process, Amazon will ask you to provide your billing information in case you exceed the Free Tier Usage Limits.
 ShiftLeft is not responsible for any usage costs you may incur by setting up and using this integration.

 Step 1: Create the buildspec file

 In the root of your repository, create a buildspec file, that contains the build commands and related settings that CodeBuild uses to run a build.
 The following is a sample configuration file that you can modify and include: